pierremigeon/test_non-fastforward_merge-push/README.md

 git branch new_branch_name
 git rebase -i HEAD~2 #add d for drop before the commit that you want to remove
 ```
-You have now removed the most recent commit(s) from the main branch, while the branch 'new_branch_name' contains these commit(s)
+You have now removed the most recent commit(s) from the main branch, while the branch 'new_branch_name' contains the commit(s)

 ### Spliting commits: